Hermannjr/Interview-Prep/java.md

 A class loader loads the compiled Java Bytecode to the Runtime Data Areas, and the execution engine executes the Java Bytecode.

+#### Class Loader

+Class loading is done dynamically in the JVM.
+Loading and linking of a class happens the first time it's referenced during runtime, not compile time.

 ---